The Benefits of Neem

 - Skin and Blood.
 Neem is famous and celebrated for promoting healthy skin and a clear complexion.
 Due in part to its bitter taste, it has an incredibly cooling effect on the body, reducing excess heat that can manifest as skin blemishes.

 - Immune System.
-Its detoxifying effects on the body make it a great immune booster, especially for the cleansing of ama from the body.*
+Its detoxifying effects on the body make it a great herb for supporting a healthy immune system, especially for the cleansing of ama (natural toxins) from the body.

 - Blood Sugar.
 The purifying benefits neem has on the body’s blood and circulation also help support healthy blood sugar levels already in the normal range.

 - GI Tract.
-A healthy digestive environment is vital for health.
-Neem reduces unwanted heat and toxins in the GI tract.*
+A healthy digestive environment is vital.
+Neem reduces unwanted heat and toxins in the GI tract.

 - Metabolism.
 Neem’s kapha-reducing properties encourage proper fat and water digestion and elimination, keeping water retention from accumulating in the body.